thenoviceoof/level-up/all/open/_posts/1-1-4-patch.markdown

 ---
 layout: post
 title: Have a patch accepted
-status: todo
+status: wip
-time: Not started
+time: 2012/07
 ---
+The selfspy guy hasn't merged in my changes yet